Hitchcock Hall Constitution: for an Autonomous House Government

 Section 1.
 Definitions

-A staff member, or "staff" as stated herein, is any Resident Master, Resident Head, Resident Assistant, or any relative thereof who officially resides in a room of Hitchcock Hall.
+A staff member (henceforth "staff") is any Resident Master/Dean, Resident Head, or Resident Assistant who officially resides in a room of Hitchcock Hall.

-A resident of Hitchcock Hall, or "resident," as stated herein, is any individual who officially resides in a room of Hitchcock Hall excluding staff.
+A resident of Hitchcock Hall (henceforth "resident") is any undergraduate student of the University of Chicago who officially resides in a room of Hitchcock Hall, excluding staff.

-The House is composed of all staff members and residents of Hitchcock Hall.
+The House is composed of all staff members and residents (including non-student residents) of Hitchcock Hall.

 Section 2.
 Powers